Force over Distance: Chapter 16

 Young sighed.
 “Yeah yeah.
 God forbid anyone helps you out.”

-Their progress toward the infirmary was every bit as slow and agonizing as Young’d expected.
-He had no choice but to block a small portion of Rush’s sensory input in order to stay on his own feet.
-This, of course, made it increasingly difficult for Rush to maintain his coordination.
-More alarmingly, Young could feel his thoughts slipping in and out of Ancient.
+Their progress toward the infirmary was every bit as slow and agonizing as Young expected.
+He had no choice but to partially block Rush in order to stay on his own feet.
+This made it increasingly difficult for the scientist to maintain his coordination.
+More alarmingly, Young felt his thoughts slipping in and out of Ancient.

 “Stop.”
-Halfway to the infirmary, Young grabbed Rush’s bicep and relieved the scientist of one of his crutches.
-He pulled the man’s arm over his shoulders.
-“This would be so much easier for both of us if you’d just let someone carry you.”
+Halfway to the infirmary, Young grabbed Rush’s bicep, relieved the scientist of a crutch, and pulled the man’s arm across his shoulders.
+“You are literally the most ridiculous person I’ve ever met,” he growled.
+“This would be so much easier for both of us if you’d let someone carry you.”

 “That was a threat, wasn't it?
 God but you're a lot of work.”

-A door to their left hissed open, startling both of them.
+A door along the empty corridor hissed open, startling both of them.

 Rush slowed.

-Young caught a flash of the chair in his peripheral vision and—
+Young caught a flash of the chair in his peripheral vision.

 It was where she waited now.